AlliFan/DeadasDisco-DiscordRichPresence/README.md

 A simple Discord Rich Presence "mod" for Dead as Disco.

-Tested and used with the Early Access version from Steam.
-Don’t have the other versions to test for compatibility.
+Tested and used with the `Early Access` & `Demo` version from steam.
+NOT tested with the Epic Games version.

-The program works without changing/modifying any of the orignal game files, it just reads the .log file that every Unreal Engine games creates.
+The program works without changing/modifying any of the orignal game files, it just reads the .log file that the game creates.

 ## <ins>Installation:</ins>